hieuk09/hieuk09.github.io/_posts/2017-05-01-power-of-habit-note.md

 categories: book
 ---

-"Power of Habit" is a very interesting book of Charles Duhigg about how some very core components of our life are made by habit and how to manipulate them to our will.
+"Power of Habit" is a very interesting book of Charles Duhigg about how some core components of our life are made by habit and how to manipulate them to our will.
 This is some notes of mine when reading the book.